pylint: disable=C0103, C0114

 [docs]

-Returns the number of pairs in Kerning as an ``int``.::
+"""Return the number of pairs in the kerning.

 >>> len(font.kerning)